Sick leave is accrued by all monthly-paid professional staff, and may be used in accordance with the UW Professional Staff Program.

-Because the sick leave accrual rate is the same for all employees, there is no change for employees who move during the month into a different appointment type with a different annual leave accrual rate.
+Because the sick leave accrual rate is the same for all employees, there is no change in sick leave accrual for employees who move to another professional staff position.

 Leave Accrual - Effect of Leave of Absence Without Pay (LWOP)

 Professional staff employees do not accrue any sick leave hours during any calendar month in which they are on leave without pay status for more than ten (10) working days, including holidays.

 Transferring Between Departments or Agencies